 For the marinade:

-- Put the chicken cubes in the freezer for about 10 minutes until they start to harden.
-(This will make it easier to process them).
+- Cut the chicken into 2-inch cubes and place in the freezer for about 10 minutes (this will make it easier to process).

-- Meanwhile whisk vinegar, soy sauce, oil and corn starch together in a bowl large enough to hold the processed chicken.
-Set aside.
+- Whisk vinegar, soy sauce, oil and corn starch together in a bowl large enough to hold the processed chicken.

 For the sauce: